MonikaGhimire/grandee-hospital/README.md

-# Creating website using html and CSS
-I have created Grandee Hospital website using html and css.
-I have also used java script code to insert slider image in the project.
+# Grandee Hospital Frontend Application

+It is a simple Frontend application of Grandee Hospital.
+It is simply the website of the Grandee Hospital and it is my assignment project.
+This project was built while practicing Vanilla JavaScript, HTML and CSS.